TylerJEShelton/100_days_of_code_python/README.md

 ### Day 19
 The final project on Day 19 was a fun little game where 6 turtles raced to get to the right side of the screen.
 Very fun!

+### Day 20
+The project today was part 1 of 2 where we start to recreate the classic snake game from the old Nokia cell phones.